 Early Payout Offers are fixed around a certain eventuality, such as a football team taking a two-goal lead, whereas Cash Out deals can be applied at any point in a game.
 With a Cash Out deal, you can also simply cut your losses on a pre-match bet that is losing by taking the Cash Out option before the game is over, but this is not possible with Early Payout Offers.

 The Early Payout Offer is straightforward and punters know exactly what they stand to win or lose, while Cash Out figures are dependent on the calculations made by the bookmaker, and will fluctuate throughout a game, sometimes even after the Cash Out option is taken.
 Finally, Cash Out promotions tend to be regular features across many sports and markets, while Early Payout offers are rarer and more focused promotions.

-Early Payout offers won’t automatically win you money, but they can significantly boost your chances of nailing a return.
 Here are some top tips to help you further in this regard.

 Bookmakers provide a wide variety of betting promotions, deals and offers, all designed to attract and retain customers.
 The Early Payout Offer, although relatively rare, is one of the most punter-friendly of these promotions.
 It has some similarities to the Cash Out deals that many bookmakers offer, but it is simpler to use and can be a good way to boost your sports betting.
 Because of their rarity, you should certainly make a note whenever you do come across an Early Payout deal, and attempt to use it to your advantage if at all possible.

 Early pay outs are settled automatically and the cash due will be paid into your betting account instantly.